espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Stonewall.md

 * * *

 The strength of stone overcomes you so strongly that it replaces your stout body.
-You become [[Petrified]] until the end of the current turn.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Petrified]] until the end of the current turn.
 You don't take any damage from the triggering effect or any other ill effects that couldn't affect stone.